arifszn/shepai/README.md

   <img src="https://github.com/user-attachments/assets/b7dea9ff-db60-4101-aa6f-16ddc34a8d29" alt="Preview" width="50%"/>
 </p>

-**shepai** is a zero-config, real‑time log viewer that streams logs directly to your browser.
+**shepai** is a zero-config, real‑time log viewer with JSON support that streams logs directly to your browser.

 It supports both application log files and Docker container logs, runs entirely locally, and exposes a clean web dashboard at `http://localhost:4040`.